AdnaneX/smaterial/README.md

 - Selection
     - Add radials for mobile
 - Settings
     - Less options in settings file.
 Only important options.
 All other "options" only in the same file at the top after comment before styling
-    - Complete table of contents
     - Make variables consistent
     - Give variables a clearer name of what they do
-    - Check all colors for (`lighten()` / `darken()` or `rgba()`) where possible
-    - Add settings in documentation
-    - Add black theme support
-    - Add variables to settings
     - Add css variables where possible.
 Also add fallback.
 - Navigation drawer
     - Add persistent mini
-    - Fix styling for profile more
-    - Add overlay on mobile
 - Slider
     - Add radials
     - Colors should be rgba but creates weird behaviour (like showing track trough thumb)